 For all of the aforementioned reasons, it is recommended that you use the one-arm dumbbell rows as you primary free weight rowing movement.

-When you do this variation your opposite hand and leg are rested on a bench or any other support which will also keep the lower back rigid.
+When you do this variation your opposite hand rests on a bench or any other support which will also keep the lower back rigid.
 This will force you to keep your entire focus on the rowing, which will stimulate your mid-back and lats to the highest possible degree.
 In addition to decreasing fatigue in your lower back muscles, the dumbbell variation will also decrease the risk of injury, not to mention the lessened strain on that muscle group throughout the exercise.

 Considering this is a movement where each arm is trained separately, there’s one more benefit in that it’ll help prevent strength and size imbalances because there’s no way to cheat like there is in the barbell variation.
 Now, let’s go into a bit more details on how to properly set up and execute the one-arm dumbbell row: